Santosh-Gupta/ScientificSummarizationDataSets/ReadMe.md

 I created two datasets with a similar methodology.
 The differences in our method are listed below:

--Gidiotis/Tsoumakas used 712,911 PubMed Central.
+-Gidiotis/Tsoumakas used 712,911 papers from PubMed Central.
 I used ~4.3 million papers from the Sematic Scholar corpus in one dataset, and 3944 papers from
 ArXiv in the other dataset.

 -Gidiotis/Tsoumakas was able to use the tags in the papers' XML to pair the paper sections with the abstract sections.
 I used AllenAI's Science Parse